Theology

 • Theology and bioethics and their interconnections with social issues

-The Postgraduate Programme in Theology (PPGT), in line with the guidelines of the university, values and encourages internationalization processes through research at the international postdoctoral level and research periods at the doctoral level, in addition to active agreements for the exchange of professors and students and joint publishing projects to collaborate with international theological debate both on the North-South axis and on the South-South axis.
-The PPGT promotes international seminars throughout the year with high-level professors, and encourages the improvement of foreign languages, especially English, through PUC Languages and the English Semester, carried out in conjunction with the other Postgraduate Programmes in the School of Education and HumanitiesCurrently, the PPGT maintains or participates in formal agreements with the following partner institutions, also involving solidarity actions:
+The Postgraduate Program in Theology (PPGT), in line with the guidelines of the university, values and encourages internationalization processes through research at the international postdoctoral level and research periods at the doctoral level, in addition to active agreements for the exchange of professors and students and joint publishing projects to collaborate with international theological debate both on the North-South and on the South-South axis.
+The PPGT promotes international seminars throughout the year with high-level professors and encourages the improvement of foreign languages, especially English, through PUC Languages and the English Semester, carried out in conjunction with the other Postgraduate Programs in the School of Education and Humanities, the PPGT maintains or participates in formal agreements with the following partner institutions, also involving solidarity actions:

 1. UNIVERSITY OF AVEIRO, Aveiro, Portugal.